A hidden natural gem has been re-discovered by members of the Wallan Environment Group (WEG) in the far upper reaches of the Merri Creek catchment.

 The 1.2km section of the former Heathcote Junction to Bendigo railway line near Hidden Valley in Wallan has been unmanaged and unused by trains for more than 50 years, however the significant natural values of the site have persisted.
 The area has remnants of the native vegetation that once covered the surrounding area.
 Otherwise these are limited to small, fragmented patches on roadsides.

 The native vegetation however is under pressure from weed invasion especially large patches of Gorse and Blackberry, as well as Briar Rose and other woody weeds and the emerging and highly invasive South African Weed Orchid (Disa bracteata).

-WEG members recently held a working bee at the reserve.
+WEG members held a working bee at the reserve in late 2021.
 The focus was to start removing the woody weeds in the south-eastern section; it was also an opportunity to further explore the natural values of the site and to look closely at the wonderfully diverse range of wildflowers, lilies, orchids and small shrubs.